headline-design/vibr-ai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 is a copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms.
+It also specifically addresses the use of software over a network, requiring that the complete source code be made available to any network user of the AGPL-licensed work.

+Key restrictions:

+- Anyone who modifies and distributes the code must make their modifications available under AGPL
+- If the code is used as part of a network service, the complete source code must be made available to users
+- All derivative works must be licensed under AGPL
+- Commercial use is permitted, but all code must remain open source

 ## 🙏 Acknowledgements